mathjax/MathJax-docs/basic/mathematics.rst

 Here we are loading the input and output components separately rather than using a combined configuration file.
-Since the ``output/chtml`` components does not have a font configured with it, we need to specify the font explicitly in the ``output`` section of the MathJax configuration.
+Since the ``output/chtml`` component does not have a font configured with it, we need to specify the font explicitly in the ``output`` section of the MathJax configuration.
 It is also possible to load a combined component like :file:`tex-chtml.js` rather than :file:`startup.js` and include